 Maintain Your Properties

-Next, you should know that you’ll have to maintain all of your properties on a regular basis.
+Next, you should know that you’ll have to maintain all of your properties regularly.
 This means that you’ll have to make sure that your properties are always in peak condition and take care of any potential issues as soon as they appear.

 Therefore, you’ll need to create a good system that will allow you to take care of things easily and quickly.
-So, having experts like emergency electricians, plumbers, locksmiths and seasoned commercial painters on speed dial is the smartest way to go.
-This way, you’ll be able to take care of any potential problems and as soon as they appear and deal with renovation projects in a timely manner.
+So, having experts like emergency electricians, plumbers, locksmiths, and seasoned commercial painters on speed dial is the smartest way to go.
+This way, you’ll be able to take care of any potential problems and as soon as they appear and deal with renovation projects on time.

 Foster Good Relationships with Your Tenants

 Some landlords fail to realize that the property they’ve rented becomes the home of their tenants.
-What this means is that you shouldn’t meddle in your tenants’ business, at least not until they break a certain rule or ask for your help/opinion.
+This means that you shouldn’t meddle in your tenants’ business, at least not until they break a specific rule or ask for your help/opinion.

-Also, never discriminate against your tenants no matter what their sexual orientation, political or religious views are.
+Also, never discriminate against your tenants regardless of their sexual orientation, political or religious views.
 So, it would be best to maintain a dose of mutual respect and politeness and avoid crossing that line as much as possible.

-As you can see, managing multiple rental properties is a challenging task, but if you create a clear plan and know what your next step should be – no matter the situation – this entire endeavor will become significantly easier.
+As you can see, managing multiple rental properties is a challenging task.
+Still, if you create a clear plan and know what your next step should be – no matter the situation – this entire endeavor will become significantly easier.
 Also, show respect to your tenants and accept nothing less in return.

-Author Bio: Lillian Connors can’t resist the urge to embark on a myriad of green living/home improvement projects and spread the word about them.
+Author Bio: Lillian Connors can’t resist the urge to embark on many green living/home improvement projects and spread the word about them.

-She cherishes the notion that sustainable housing and gardening will not only make us far less dependent on others regarding the dwellings we inhabit but also contribute to our planet being a better place to live on.
+She cherishes the notion that sustainable housing and gardening will not only make us far less dependent on others regarding the dwellings we inhabit but also contribute to our planet being a better place to live.
 You can check her out on Twitter and LinkedIn.